 Yes, coding is complicated.
 There's a reason why people go to university to learn how to be a developer.

-But coding is far from scary, and new tools are making it easier for business managers and startup founders who can't code to play a bigger role in developing apps.
+But coding is far from scary, and new tools are making it easier for business managers and startup founders who can't code to play a bigger role in developing apps: the citizen developers.

 Let's quickly demystify coding, and then move onto some of the tools you can use to spend more time creating and less time worrying about coding.